subspace/protocol-specs/docs/decex/staking_arithmetic_dust.md

 #### The individual nominator converts deposited stake to share: rounding down

 If:
-- Rounding up, there are `D` more shares giving out to the nominator, essentially breaking `INVARIANT_2`.
+- Rounding up, there are `D` more shares given out to the nominator, essentially breaking `INVARIANT_2`.
-- Rounding down, there are `D` less shares the nominator entitled to withdraw, essentially leaving the dust in the pool that will never withdraw and will be given to the treasury after all nominators are unlocked.
+- Rounding down, there are `D` less shares the nominator is entitled to withdraw, essentially leaving dust in the pool that will never be withdrawn, but will be given to the treasury after all nominators are unlocked.

 #### The individual nominator converts the withdrawn share to stake: rounding down